 - limits on screen time;

-- Taking an active role in discussing the benefits of online activities with children and young people, and what strategies they may use to respond to cyberbullying, other negative online behaviours, or if they unintentionally access adult content.
-Discussions can include how these rules may apply wherever they are online, including at home in their bedroom and when they are outside the home, for example, at a friend's place.
+- Take an active role in discussing the benefits of online activities with children and young people, and what strategies they may use to respond to cyberbullying, other negative online behaviours or if they unintentionally access adult content.
+Discussions can include how these rules apply wherever they are online, including at home in their bedroom and when they are outside the home, for example at a friend's place.

 Parents can be encouraged to:

-- Point out to children that some websites on the Internet are for grown-ups only and are not intended for children to see.
-Discuss what strategies a teenager might adopt if he/she accesses this content.
+- Point out to children and young people that some websites on the internet are for adults only and are not intended for children or young people to see.
+Discuss what strategies a young person might adopt if they access this content.

-- Use a family-friendly Internet service provider (ISP) that provides proven online safety protocols.
-Filtering tools should not be solely relied on as a solution, however - open discussion and communication with young people about monitoring and supervision is needed.
+- Use a family-friendly internet service provider (ISP) that provides proven online safety protocols.
+Filtering tools should not be solely relied on as a solution.
+Open discussion and communication with young people about monitoring and supervision is needed.

-- Empower children to use the Internet safely by mutually exploring safe sites and explaining why they are safe.
-It's also important to educate children on why it's not safe to give out any personal details online.
+- Empower children and young people to use the internet safely by mutually exploring safe sites and explaining why they are safe.
+It's also important to educate children and young people on why it's not safe to give out any personal details online.